 I may receive commissions from purchases made through links in this article.
 Full Disclosure

-Traditional Sodas are just not healthy for us.
+Traditional sodas are just not healthy for us.
 We all know that soda is just full of empty calories usually thanks to high fructose corn syrup.
-That’s reason enough to stop.
+That’s reason enough to stop but here are a few more reasons just in case you need some more convincing.

 Why bother drinking soda when you could have juice which is actually beneficial to your body, or good old water?